-Michelle Shipsey who worked for Dorset County Council was ordered to pay £700 costs, with £20 victim surcharge, and sentenced to a 6-month conditional discharge for accessing the social care records of four individuals without a business reason.
+Michelle Shipsey who worked for Dorset County Council was ordered to pay £700 costs, with a £20 victim surcharge, and sentenced to a 6-month conditional discharge for accessing the social care records of four individuals without a business reason.

-Hazel Padmore, Head of Investigations at the ICO, said: "Although new to the role, [the worker] had undertaken both data protection and cyber security training and therefore was acutely aware of the responsibilities she had towards maintaining client confidentiality.
+Hazel Padmore, Head of Investigations at the ICO, said: "Although new to the role, [the worker] had undertaken both data protection and cybersecurity training and therefore was acutely aware of the responsibilities she had towards maintaining client confidentiality.
 Our successful prosecution of this individual sends a clear message, that we will take action against individuals who take it upon themselves to abuse their position of trust."